parkwaydental

 What should I eat during a toothache?

-What is the 3-3-3 rule for toothache?
+What is the 3-3-3 rule for dental pain?

-How do you calm a toothache fast?
+How do I calm a toothache fast?